(some recent independent films NOT from this festival are

 funny.
 A reader emailed me angrily that Read is a best-selling

-children trying desperately to get Madi, a 15 year old dwarf born with
+desperately to get Madi, a 15 year old dwarf born

 traverse the border between Iran and Iraq during the 1980s Iran-Iraq war.